-- Has reached five NCAA tournaments in six seasons as a head coach, including five straight
+- Has reached six NCAA tournaments in seven seasons as a head coach, including six straight

 - First head coach in Notre Dame program history to reach the NCAA quarterfinals in his debut season

 - First head coach in 32 seasons to win four straight Ivy League titles (2014-17)

 - 38 all-conference selections over seven seasons (32 Ivy League, 6 ACC)

 - Ranks second in career assists (32) in the Notre Dame record book

 Chad Riley completed his second season as Notre Dame head coach of the men’s soccer program in the fall of 2019.

 Riley led the Irish to the NCAA Tournament for the second straight year under his direction.
 Notre Dame reached double-digit wins, finishing the year with a record of 10-8-1 against a loaded schedule that saw 12 of its 18 opponents make the NCAA Championship field.
 Sophomore Jack Lynn earned second team All-ACC honors while graduate student Felicien Dumas earned third team accolades.

 The head coach made an instant impact with the Irish in his debut 2018 season, leading the team to the NCAA Quarterfinals.
 The Irish went 11-7-3 during the 2018 campaign, defeating six ranked opponents, and earned the No. 7 seed in the NCAA Championship.
 Two student-athletes were named CoSIDA Academic All-Americans, as Thomas Ueland earned first team honors and Jack Casey took home second team accolades.
 Four Irish student-athletes earned All-ACC distinctions.